top of page

 ”And Hallie?”

-Alex’s haunted eyes and froze bitten cheeks relaxed instantly. ”She seems to help.”
+Alex’s haunted eyes and frost-bitten cheeks relaxed instantly. ”She seems to help.”

 ”I don’t understand.”
-Even I already was afraid of what he was going to say.
+I was already afraid of what he was going to say.
 I had seen an inkling of it on the pier.

 ”The connection to her father seems to bind us to her now.
 Just thinking of her helps to concentrate other than ..the pull.”